Deep Reinforcement Learning

 Markov Decision Process (MDP)

-• A Markov Decision Process is a MRP where transitions are influenced by actions a \in \mathcal{A}.
+• A Markov Decision Process is a MC where transitions are conditioned by actions a \in \mathcal{A} and associated with a scalar reward r.

 • A finite MDP is defined by the tuple <\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma>: